germanztz/agents-course-huggingface/langagent/goal.md

 The Project Manager is responsible for managing the project and ensuring that it meets the requirements.
 It will be responsible for creating a detailed plan.
 The Project Manager will also be responsible for monitoring the progress of the project and reporting any issues or delays to the team.

-- **Understand the project**: Read all the files in the project structure created by the other agents and extract a deep understanding of the meaning, the goal, tools, needs, requeriments, structures, arquitecture, means etc of the project.
+- **Understand the project**: Read all the files in the project structure created by the other agents and extract a deep understanding of the meaning, the goal, tools, needs, requeriments, structures, architecture, means etc of the project.
 - **Project plan**: Based on the information extracted, create a detailed plan for the project.
 The plan should include all the necessary steps and tasks required to achieve the goal.
 - **DoD**: Define the DoD (Definition of Done) for the project.
 This will include all the criteria that must be met to consider the tasks complete, depending on the type of project (e.g., software development, data analysis, etc.).; The tests specified in the documentation, etc. This section of the file will be used by the `Developer`.
 - Produces documentation:
-  - `docs/planing.md`: Detailed plan for the project.
+  - `docs/planning.md`: Detailed plan for the project.
 - Tools:
   - `file operations`: File operations such as list, reading, writing, deleting, etc.
+- Next steps: **Manager**: Returs to the `Manager` indicating that the planning has been created.

 ### 4. Developer

 The Developer agent is responsible for implementing the tasks outlined in the project plan.
 They will work closely with the IA agents to ensure that all tasks are completed correctly and efficiently.
 They will also work closely with the IA agents to ensure that all tasks are completed correctly and efficiently.
-For every task the agent has to undertand the project as a whole defined in `Readme.md`, stick to the architecture defined on `docs/architecture.md`, the modules defined in `dosc/modules.md`,
+For every task the agent has to undertand the project as a whole defined in `Readme.md`, stick to the architecture defined on `docs/architecture.md`, the modules defined in `docs/modules.md`,

-- **Understand the project**: The Developer agent should understand the project as a whole defined in `Readme.md`, stick to the architecture defined on `docs/architecture.md`, the modules defined in `dosc/modules.md`.
+- **Understand the project**: The Developer agent should understand the project as a whole defined in `Readme.md`, stick to the architecture defined on `docs/architecture.md`, the modules defined in `docs/modules.md`.
+- **Select the task**: The Developer agent should select the next pending task.
 - **Undestand the task**:
-- **Implement the task**: Implement the task according to the requeriments specified in the task description, and the DoD section.
+- **Implement the task**: Implement the task according to the requeriments specified in the task description.
 - **Test the task**:
 - **Update the status**: The Developer agent should update the status of each task based on their analysis and test results.
+- Produces documentation:
+  - `docs/planning.md`: Updates the planning document to reflect the current state of the task.
+- Tools:
+  - `file operations`: File operations such as list, reading, writing, deleting, etc.
+  - `internet search`: Search for information online.
+  - `web scraping`: Extract data from websites.
+- Next steps: **PM**: Returs to the `PM` indicating that the task is completed.

 ## LangAgent Workflow

 1. **Definition**: The user invoques the `Manager` by providing a prompt with a first aproach of what they want, for example: "`Create an application that generates an status report of a project based on documents of a folder`".
 1. **Deep dive**: the `Manager` has to figure out all the details of the project, in order to do that, it engages in a conversation with the user, asking them about the project's requirements, scope, and architecture.
 Until all the details are gathered or the user ask to stop asking, For example: `Will the app be running locally in a PC?`, `The report has to be sended via email?`.
 1. **Project details**: the `Manager` shows a sumary of the project and ask the user for confimation, then, stores in a file `README.md` the details of the project.
-This file will be used by th `Analist` and the `PM` for a deeply understanding of the project.
-The file needs to have the following structure:
-1. **Call the analist**: The `Manager` then calls the analist and asigns the task of reading the README.md file
+1. **Call the Analist**: The `Manager` then calls the `Analist`
 1. **Call the Project Manager**: The `Manager` then calls the `PM` and assigns the task of reading all the files and create a plan to implement the project.

-1. **Read the README.md file**: The `Analyst` reads the README.md file and analyzes its content, identifying potential issues and suggesting solutions.
+1. **Understand the project**: The `Analist` reads the `README.md`, identifying potential issues and suggesting solutions.
-1. **Research**: For each module and feature The `Analyst` will search in internet to find documentation about libraries needed and existing examples. will digest and embed this information obtained in the internet in a vector db stores inside the project.
+1. **Research**: For each feature, The `Analist` will search in internet to find documentation about libraries needed and existing examples. will digest and embed this information obtained in the internet in a vector db stores inside the project.
 This documentation about tools, libraries, tools, etc. will be used by the `PM` for further analysis and for the `Developer`.
-1. **Ask for clarification**: Present the alternatives to chose the architecture, platform, scope, requeriments, etc. and the questions to clarify the plan and register the answers of the user, then redefine the summary and the modules and the plan with the final information.
+1. **Deep dive**: Present the alternatives to chose the architecture, platform, scope, requeriments, etc. and the questions to clarify the plan and register the answers of the user, then redefine the summary and the modules and the plan with the final information.
-Then, generates a list and description of the key elements and modules needed to achieve the goal.
-Also a list of alternetives or questions about the architecture, platform, scope, requeriments, etc. the agent also suggests a summary of the project.
-Key modules needed: `Data collection`, `Report generation`, `Document parsing`, etc., Alternatives: `Use a database to store data`, `Use an API to fetch data`.
-1. **Project structure**: The `Analyst` creates a project structure based on the requirements and scope of the project.
-It also defines the architecture and platform of the project and stores that information in files.
+1. **Project structure**: The `Analist` creates a project structure based on the requirements and scope of the project.
+It also defines the architecture and platform of the project and stores in the `docs` directory.
-  - **docs/modules.md**: This file lists all the modules that will be implemented in the project. contains the description of any part of the aplication.
-  - **docs/architecture.md**: This file describes the architecture and platform of the project. this file needs to have this information:
-1. **Read md files**: Read all the markdown files in the project directory created by the other agents and extract a deep understanding of the meaning, the goal, tools, needs, requeriments, structures, arquitecture, means etc of the project.
+1. **Understand the project**: The `PM` Read all the files in the project directory created by the other agents and extract a deep understanding of the meaning, the goal, tools, needs, requeriments, structures, architecture, means etc of the project.
 1. **Project plan**: Based on the information extracted from the markdown files, create a detailed plan for the project.
 The plan should include all the necessary steps and tasks required to achieve the goal.
-The plan is stored in a file named `planning.md` with the following seccions:
+The plan is stored in a file named `docs/planning.md` with the following seccions:
-- **DoD**: Define the DoD (Definition of Done) for the project.
-This will include all the criteria that must be met to consider the project complete.
-This will include all the criteria that must be met to consider the project complete, depending on the type of project (e.g., software development, data analysis, etc.).; The tests specified in the documentation, etc. This section of the file will be used by the `Developer` to ensure thar every task is completed according to the DoD.
-- **Execution Plan**: A detailed plan of tasks to be executed, each task with its own description and dependencies
+1. **Plan Execution**: A detailed plan of tasks to be executed, each task with its own description and dependencies

 ## Files structure